-The editors of the Midwest Journal of Undergraduate Research would like to invite undergraduate students at any college or university to submit manuscripts from any discipline to be considered for publication in our journal’s fourth issue (2015).
+The editors of the Midwest Journal of Undergraduate Research invite undergraduate students at any college or university to submit manuscripts from any discipline to be considered for publication in our journal’s ninth issue (2018).

 - Submissions may be from any discipline as long as they are research based.

 - May use MLA, APA, or Chicago Style.